Tron0/AkladellWebsite/rules.md

 **Disciplines**

+(Examples, either pick one or build your own with the four skill points given at level 1)

 | **Dice Score (d8)** | **Discipline** | **Architecture** | **Foraging** | **Lockpicking** | **Search** | **Sleight of Hand** | **Sneak Attack** | **Stealth** | **Tinker** |
 |---------------------|----------------|------------------|--------------|-----------------|------------|---------------------|------------------|-------------|------------|
 | 1                   | Artificer      | 2 / 6            | 1 / 6        | 2 / 6           | 1 / 6      | 1 / 6               | 1 / 6            | 1 / 6       | 3 / 6      |